expressjs/expressjs.com/advanced/best-practice-performance.md

 lang: en
 ---

-# Performance Best Practices Using Express in Production

-This is a two-part blog series about some best practices for running Express applications in production.
-The first part was about security, and this second part focuses on performance and reliability.
-It assumes you are already familiar with the basics of Node.js and web development practices and covers topics and concepts especially relevant to the production environment.

-If you haven't already, be sure to also read [Part 1 on security](https://strongloop.com/strongblog/best-practices-for-express-in-production-part-one-security/)!
+# Production best practices: performance and reliability

 ## Overview

-As explained in part one, in _production_ your application is generally available for use by end-users, as opposed to _development_ when you're still actively writing and testing code.
-Development and production environments are often set up very differently and have vastly different requirements.
-For example, in development, you don't need to worry about scalability, reliability, and performance, while in production those concerns become critical.
+This article discusses performance and reliability best practices for Express applications deployed to production.

 This topic clearly falls into the "devops" world, spanning both traditional development and operations.
-Accordingly, we've divided the information into two parts:
+Accordingly, the information is divided into two parts:

 * [Things to do in your code](#code) (the dev part).
 * [Things to do in your environment / setup](#env) (the ops part).